 All QHP details regularly updated and posted on my website bdunnastrologer.co.uk or please email email@example.com

-An expert in traditional astrological doctrine, Barbara Dunn is also an author, teacher and researcher.
+An expert in traditional astrological doctrine, Barbara is also an author, teacher and researcher.
 Barbara’s fourth book, Horary Astrology Re-Examined: The Possibility or Impossibility of the Matter Propounded is the definitive textbook on traditional astrology, more than five hundred pages in length.
 This book, together with The Qualifying Horary Practitioner (QHP), is highly recommended by Robert Hand “for serious students of astrology”.
 Prior to her astrological life, Barbara was a postgraduate at the London School of Economics, working towards a DPhil.
-In 2013 Barbara plans a return to postgraduate life.
+In 2014 Barbara returned to university at Exeter, where she graduated in 2016 with an MA in History with distinction.
+Barbara is currently a Wellcome Trust funded doctoral student researching the “prognosticall part of physick” in early modern England.
 Also a well-known media astrologer, Barbara has written for a number of national and international titles, including The Sun, Sunday Mirror, Cosmopolitan, Woman’s Own and New Woman.